laperex/xviv/FEATURES.md

 ### `edit`

 Open an IP, block design, or core in Vivado for interactive editing.
-Changes are saved back to the TCL snapshot on exit.

 ```
 xviv edit --ip   <NAME>  [--nogui]